graphql-aspnet/graphql-aspnet.github.io/docs/advanced/multiple-schema.md

 sidebar_position: 5
 ---

 GraphQL ASP.NET supports multiple schemas on the same server out of the box.
-Each schema is recognized by the runtime by its concrete .NET type.
-To register multiple schemas you'll need to create your own object that implements `ISchema`.
+Each schema is recognized by its concrete .NET type.

-## Implement ISchema
+## Create a Custom Schema

-While it is possible to implement `ISchema` directly, if you don't require any extra functionality in your schema its easier to just subclass the default `GraphSchema`.
-Its optional if you wish to update the `Name` and `Description` but its highly encouraged.
-The information is referenced in several different places.
+To register multiple schemas you'll need to create your own class that implements `ISchema`.
+While it is possible to implement `ISchema` directly, if you don't require any extra functionality in your schema its easier to just inherit from the default `GraphSchema`.
+Updating the `Name` and `Description` is highly encouraged as the information is referenced in several different messages and can be very helpful in debugging.

 ```csharp title="Declaring Custom Schemas"
 public class EmployeeSchema : GraphSchema